Dylmoco/smoothr/storefronts/features/auth/README.md

   </form>
 </div>
 <script type="module">
-  import { initAuth, initPasswordResetConfirmation } from './auth/index.js';
+  import { initAuth } from './auth/index.js';
   initAuth();
-  initPasswordResetConfirmation({ redirectTo: '/' });
 </script>
 ```

-Submitting the request form validates the email and shows an inline success or
+Submitting the request form validates the email and shows an inline success
-error message.
-On the confirmation page the password strength meter updates as
-the user types.
-The new password must be strong and match the confirmation
+message.
+Setting a new password requires a strong value (8+ characters with at
+least one letter and number) that matches the confirmation field.
+After a
-field.
-After a successful update the page redirects after a short delay.
+successful update the SDK performs session bridging and either redirects to the
+configured sign-in URL or emits `smoothr:auth:close`.

 ## Migration Notes